jstolarek/skye-dsh/doc/provenance_ideas.md

     where `prov a_name` would return `["a_name", "a_name_prov_table",
     "a_name_prov_column", "a_name_prov_row"]`.

+    **NOTE:** The above might be wrong.
+The table is flat, but internal representation of provenance will most likely be nested.
+This would probably required explicit treatment and conversion inside DSH.
+Perhaps it would be possible to extend `TableHints` to contain extra information necessary to do this?

 That more or less covers the treatment of provenance on the surface.
 I do not yet have any idea how to handle provenance under the hood, especially the fact that it must be tracked implicitly.

 Some open questions and loose thoughts
 --------------------------------------